 This scenario doesn’t happen with a virtual office as many employees can work.
 You are not limited to office space or location.
 You can add employees to your company whenever you need it without going through hoops.

 Let’s face it.
 Physical workspaces are not very kind to the environment.
 Your commute to work, using a car, bus, train, or taxi, means you are just adding to the carbon footprint (if you’re commuting via bike, then good for you!
 It sure is more excellent to bike to places other than work, though)

 You are using paper, and we know you are ordering fast food at least a couple of times a month at work because you couldn’t find time to prepare a healthy meal or even forgot to take it to work.

 Virtual offices are much kinder to the environment, which could be a high selling point that can appeal to investors and customers alike.

 Saving money while benefiting the environment has never been easier!

 13- Get the talent you need

-You need someone with a particular set of skills, skills that can make him a dream for a business like yours (yes, I’m paraphrasing the famous quote from TAKEN), but this person lives a city apart?
+You need someone with a particular set of skills that can make him a dream for a business like yours (yes, I’m paraphrasing the famous quote from TAKEN), but this person lives a city apart?
 You will have to pay for accommodation or offer some very seductive benefits to convince him to move to your town.
-That is if you are using physical office space.
+But, of course, that is if you are using physical office space.